Click here for information and a registration form.

 Christian Education Co-Directors

-St. Mark’s has a vibrant Youth and Family Ministries program that provides a creative space and supportive community in which children and their parents can grow spiritually.
-With specific emphasis on outreach, education, worship, and the arts, St. Mark’s youth are integrated into every aspect of our communal life.
-Learn more about the Youth and Family Ministries program at St. Mark’s here.
+St. Mark’s has a vibrant lay-led Christian Education Sunday School Program that provides a creative space and supportive community in which children and youth can grow spiritually.
+With specific emphasis on outreach, education, worship, and the arts, St. Mark’s children and youth are integrated into every aspect of our communal life.

 We are currently facing a challenge as a parish as COVID-19 becomes part of our daily lives and changes church as we have known it.
 Few conversations exist without referencing our sense of isolation, the ways in which we are protecting ourselves, and our concerns for our families and friends and the entire global community during this pandemic.